Skip to Content

 1. Scratch test.
 It is a logical continuation of the previous test.
 Real amber crumbles into small white pieces.
 Fake amber made of plastics and resins will leave elastic chips.

 1. Hot needle test.
-Place a metal needle into a source of fire and after that, touch your amber.
+Place a metal needle into a source of fire, and after that, touch your amber.
 Real amber releases a pleasant pine scent.
 Fakes will produce a synthetic smell of burnt plastic.

 TIP: Don’t you know how to test the hardness of amber or other rocks?
-Use Mohs scale test kit!
+Use the Mohs scale test kit!
 This test kit is easy to use and will help you a lot.
 Find out more about Mohs scale test kits in the article below:

-3 Best Mohs Scale Test Kits: Test Hardness of Your Gemstones
+3 Best Mohs Scale Test Kits: Test the Hardness of Your Gemstones

 How Do You Test Amber with UV Light?